Scubber/macOS-Dotfiles/README.md

 ### To Do

+- Add App Store apps via `mas-cli`
 - Prompt to setup a static IP
 - Prompt to generate an `ssh` key in default location
 - Prompt to mount NAS via IP address, always mount on boot
+- Add Oh-My-Zsh and Powerlevel10k to repo (just in case...)
+- Add option to install Oh-My-Zsh/Powerlevel10k from repo or online
 - Automate iTerm2 theme like [this](https://github.com/mbadolato/iTerm2-Color-Schemes/issues/140)
-- Add App Store apps via `mas-cli`
+- Only copy iTerm2's `Dracula.itemcolors` if it's not already in place
 - Ubersicht - add custom widgets
 - VSCode:
 	- install `Settings Sync` extension